chrbala/single-schema/README.md

 single-schema is a library that allows you to describe the shape of your data, then use the data shape in various ways via plugins.
 It's designed primarily for complex data shapes with a deep hierarchy.

+## Why?

+This began as a validation library that optimized for a small, easy to remember API, customization of primitive type validation, and simplicity of schema composition.
+As this library progressed, I realized that my schema had to stay in sync in a number of other uses.
+My schema had to match the objects that held state in the browser.
+It also had to match the schema I used on the server.
+To help with synchronizing the schema across various use cases, I developed a modular system that would allow the schema to be used for more than just validation.

+So today, the main goals of this library are:

+* Small, easy to remember API
+* Customization of primitive types
+* Simplicity of schema composition
+* Modularity

 ### Word of warning
 This library is unstable.
 I highly recommend that you **use the exact version of this library** in your package.json.
 See the versioning and compatibility section below for details.